Why do you need a living will and health care power of attorney in Ohio?

 - an employee or agent of any health care facility in which you are being treated.

-These restrictions do not apply, however, if your representative is 18 years of age or older and a member of the same religious order as you -- or is related to you by blood, marriage or adoption.
+These restrictions do not apply f your representative is 18 years of age or older and a member of the same religious order as you -- or is related to you by blood, marriage or adoption.

 What else do I need to know about choosing an attorney-in-fact in Ohio?